amalahmad/academic-kickstart/content/publication/my-pub1.md

 +++
-title = "Imperfect information and learning" subtitle = "Evidence from cotton cultivation in Pakistan"
+title = "Imperfect information and learning: Evidence from cotton cultivation in Pakistan"
+# subtitle = "Evidence from cotton cultivation in Pakistan"

 # Date first published.
 date = "2020-10-01"